Ready Room Operational Manual

 Tab Interface

-The inspection board has four pre-set views: Active, Staged, Mine, and All.
+The inspection board has five pre-set views: Active, Staged, Mine, Deleted, and All.
 These are simply filters into a single board.
 The "Active" tab holds all tasks that are not staged (see below), while the "Staged" tab shows only tasks that are staged.
-The "Mine" tab shows tasks that are assinged to the current user, staged or active.
-And the "All" tab shows everything.
-The numbers next to the tab name show the filtered and unfiltered counts of the tasks in that tab.
+The "Mine" tab shows tasks that are assigned to the current user, whether they be staged or active.
+The "All" tab shows everything (including deleted requests, which are rendered in gray and struck through).
+The numbers next to the tab name show the counts of the (possibly filtered) tasks in that tab.

 Generating a Request